 The Triumph Folder features our patented OutBurst™ assisted opening mechanism, which instantly springs the blade fully open after you have opened the blade approximately 30 degrees.

-This knife features AutoLAWKS™, the Lake and Walker Knife Safety innovation taken to the next level.
-AutoLAWKS™ automatically sets a pin between the locking liner and the frame.
+This knife features our automated liner safety innovation.
+It automatically sets a pin between the locking liner and the frame.
 This pin acts as an additional layer of safety, so the locking liner is less likely to disengage during use.
-To close the knife, pull the AutoLAWKS™ red button lever back, slide the locking liner over, and fold the blade into the closed position.
+To close the knife, pull the red button lever back, slide the locking liner over, and fold the blade into the closed position.

 The "K" series has a matte black EDP coated blade with special black and green G10 scales.
 Diagonal CNC-machined grooves in the G10 give excellent grip in wet and muddy conditions.